luna215/signoz.io/blog/2023-09-14-is-opentelemetry-a-first-class-citizen-in-your-dashboard-a-datadog-and-newrelic-comparison.md

 AND ((http.server.duration IS NOT NULL OR rpc.server.duration IS NOT NULL OR messaging.producer.duration IS NOT NULL)) TIMESERIES
 ```

 charts like ‘response time’ have even more divergent query formats and labels.
 The result is that you won’t be able to average between applications and comparison will be difficult.

-## Conclusions: The Difficulty of Competing with Native OpenTelemetry Tools
+## Conclusions

+### The missing collector

 One thing was missing from both these journeys that stands out in retrospect: The OpenTelemetry Collector.
 While Datadog supports using the Collector with a Datadog exporter, it’s not the featured path on their docs, and neither route offers integration of logs and metrics with traces.

-Let’s talk about how New Relic and Datadog stack up:
+One can absolutely support OpenTelemetry without the collector, but it would be nice to see both teams producing some documentation and tutorials for the Collector, as it's a key component of a succesful OpenTelemetry architecture.

+### Comparing DataDog and New Relic Support for OpenTelemetry

 Perhaps it’s my fondness for the team at New Relic, but my impression is that their attitude to OpenTelemetry as a whole is significantly better: examples are clear, limitations aren’t obfuscated, and examples are recently updated and functional.
 I’m keenly aware of the massive data management problem of merging two datasets with different schemas, and all the limitations I listed above seem to be a result of that issue.

 Over at Datadog, the story inspires even less confidence.
 The documentation featured on their support site seems calculated to leave the *impression* that OpenTelemetry is fully supported at Datadog just like any other data source, with little concern with how someone might ever actually report OTel data.
 Almost as if support of OpenTelemetry is fine as a selling point to close a deal, but there’s no plan to encourage users to actually use the standard.
 Even once data is reporting, we see real limitations once we ‘zoom in’ and try to annotate traces in depth.

+### The Difficulty of Competing with OpenTelemetry Native Tools

 It’s surprising that two companies with highly mature products, hundreds of thousands of hosts under monitoring, and massive product teams would struggle so much to support OpenTelemetry.
 While OTel may have a different standard, it is after all data with a familiar purpose: telling users how their software is running.
 But it’s the gaps with their proprietary data that show the problem: Neither New Relic nor Datadog can devote all their time to OpenTelemetry, they have far too many legacy customers to stop development on their proprietary monitoring and dashboards.
 Even a small team, if they go ‘all in’ on supporting OpenTelemetry as the sole way to monitor applications, can produce a better experience for engineers than can New Relic or Datadog.